livecomsjournal/livecomsjournal.github.io/_author_instructions/01_policies.md

 If an article is an adaptation of a previously published article, it must be noted in the submission cover letter and major changes noted.
 Evaluating whether such changes constitute a significant revision will be part of the review process.

+The U.S. National Science Foundation definition of plagiarism as "the appropriation of another person’s ideas, processes, results, or words without giving appropriate credit" (45 Code of Federal Regulations, Section 689.1).
+Authors should not engage in plagiarism, which operationally means verbatim or near-verbatim copying, or even very close paraphrasing, of text or results from another’s work.

+Authors should not engage generally engage self-plagiarism, i.e. close replication of the authors' own previously published without acknowledgement of the source.
+Material quoted verbatim from the authors' own previously published work may be acceptable, as long as the overall work clearly notes that the work is partially based on identified previous work, and the broad outlines of the differences and similarities of the previous work are noted.
+This use of previous work only applies to material that could be reasonably considered review or pedagogcial; in no context should previously published results or methodology be depicted as new.
+We emphasize again that authors themselves are responsible for obtaining all needed permissions to include previously published material, including figures.

 ## Author contributions and order